sfgower/rabbitutil/README.md

    The need to extend consumer subclasses from BaseConsumer could be easily lifted, but right now it seems ok as is.
 Your opinion may vary.

+   At present, the init(..) method on BaseConsumer doesn't include the Channel object.
+   Perhaps it should, but I don't have a use case for this.

  Any comments, especially for any problems in the code, or improvements, would be appreciated.